avophile/LUT_FullStack_2021_Doug_Locklin/Learning diary.md

 NPM installs third party packages as dependencies: frameworks, libraries, other tools

 Node commands:
-npm init
+- npm init
-npm install express
+- npm install express
-npm install -g nodemon (installs globally)
+- npm install -g nodemon (installs globally)

-REPL read eval print loop allows Javasctipt to work in terminal
+REPL (read eval print loop) allows Javascript to work in terminal

 Notes from the demo in the video are included in the Node_Crash_Course folder.

-Note: to make demo work we have to revert to Node v.
-12
+**Note: to make demo work we have to revert to Node v.
+12**

 ### [Event loop](https://nodejs.dev/learn/the-nodejs-event-loop) <a name="eventloop"></a>